toyoashiharanonakatsukun-alt/-/CONTRIBUTING.md

 Thank you for your interest in contributing!

-This project explores a new ethical framework that emerged from speculative history and evolved into a formal system of generative ethics.
-It is still in development, and your insights are welcome.
+This project explores a new ethical system (IEP, GSE, Theorem RCD) that establishes universal ethics and is currently evolving.
+We welcome your opinions and cooperation.

 ## Ways to Contribute